No photos or art work today, just a straight up rant…..

 My Grandfather was in the Russian Army, then the Polish Army and then the Israeli Army.
 No wonder why he was so damn tough.
 He never owned a car, instead, he rode his bike, walked and chased buses to make his travels.

-We played soccer on a cement playground with other kids and falling on the cement was NOT fun.
+We played street soccer with other kids in the neighborhood on a cement playground and falling on the cement was NOT fun.
 But we got up every time we fell.
 I still remember the best goalie was playing in his flip flops!
 I know of elementary schools that have disallowed running during recess due to some kids falling.

 The next step is to tell them to crawl….. where do we go after that?
 Lay down and wait to die?
 Perhaps Lunch Aides will have taser guns and start zapping kids who dare to run.